Pratikshya19/Solar-Calculator/README.md

 A real world solar calculator that calculates the number of solar panels required based on the your monthly electricity usage, where you live, and which panels you select.

-Created by using HTML5, CSS3 and JS.
+Created by using HTML5, CSS3 and JavaScript.